whereisaaron/linux-check-mem-nagios-plugin/README.md

 linux-check-mem-nagios-plugin
 =============================

 Nagios plugin that measures Linux memory use as reported by the 'free' command.
-Includes PNP4Nagios graph template.
+A PNP4Nagios graph template is include to combine the figures on a single chart.

-This is plugin is based on one published on the Nagios Exchange by Lukasz Gogolin (lukasz.gogolin@gmail.com) This is a copy and fork of version 1.1 released 2012-07-22
+This is plugin is based on one published on the Nagios Exchange by Lukasz Gogolin <lukasz.gogolin@gmail.com>
+This is a copy and fork of version 1.1 released 2012-07-22 This version 1.2 is modified in 2014 by Aaron Roydhouse <aaron@roydhouse.com>

 http://exchange.nagios.org/directory/Plugins/System-Metrics/Memory/check_mem-2Esh/details